NuGet/NuGet.Operations/docs/services/work/Provisioning.md

 nucmd scheduler newservice nuget-dev-scheduler -d "NuGet Scheduler Services (dev environment)" -r "North Central US" -l nuget-dev-scheduler nucmd scheduler newcol nuget-dev-0-scheduler -l nuget-dev-0-scheduler
 ```

+The API is a little quirky, so after creating the service and collection, go to the Portal, open the Scheduler Tab, click on the Job Collection you just created (nuget-dev-0-scheduler in the example above) and go to the Scale tab.
+Change the plan to "Standard", the Max Jobs to 50 and the Max Frequency to Minute.
+Then press save.